 Through our program of liturgy and the accompanying catechesis, we aim to assist Xaverian students “through reflection and sharing and in exploring how liturgical symbols and rituals celebrate their experiences of God and life events."

-In collaboration with the Guidance Department, the Campus Ministry Team strives to meet the needs of the student body of Xaverian Brothers High School.
+In collaboration with School Counseling, the Campus Ministry Team strives to meet the needs of the student body of Xaverian Brothers High School.
 We make ourselves available to students as empathic listeners.
 We work with students to empower them to cope with psycho-social and spiritual development issues as they arise.

 As a Catholic school, Xaverian Brothers High School is committed to educating the whole person.
 We reach out to those in need by developing appropriate pastoral relationships with those students we serve.
-In each instance that a Campus Minister is involved in counseling students, the Campus Minister works closely with the student’s Guidance Counselor, who is the primary “case manager” in all academic and psycho-social issues the student confronts during his time at Xaverian Brothers High School.
+In each instance that a campus minister is involved in counseling students, the campus minister works closely with the student’s school counselor, who is the primary “case manager” in all academic and psycho-social issues the student confronts during his time at Xaverian Brothers High School.

 Christian fellowship is also a key element of this community building program.
 Students meet for dinner prior to the SpiritHawk meeting to form a sense of community in order to facilitate faith sharing and to provide support for living out the Gospel in daily life.